EmFord/Patient_Churn/README.md

 I used a various number of classifying models including logistic regression, decision tree, random forest, adaptive boosting, and gradient boosting.

-The model that had the highest area under the curve and accuracy was gradient boosting.
+The model that had the highest area under the curve (or the highest rate of predicting true positives to  true negatives) was gradient boosting.

 ![ScreenShot](https://github.com/EmFord/Patient_Churn/blob/master/Screen%20Shot%202017-10-09%20at%203.54.13%20PM.png)